legendarycode3/shared-wallet/README.md

 * ****`deposit()`:**** Allows any user to explicitly deposit Ether into the shared wallet.
 Unlike the `receive()` function, this function is intentionally called by users who want to fund the contract.
 The function:
     * Accepts Ether from any address.
     * Increases the wallet's Ether balance.
-    * Emits a Deposit event
+    * Emits a `Deposit` event containing the depositor's address

 ### Variables: